 Next, select the operating system as Windows and Plan type as Consumption (Serverless).

-Keep the other configuration as it is and then finally, click on the Review + Create button.
+Keep the other configuration as it is, and then, finally, click on the Review + Create button.

-Now it will validate the details for all the fields, then click on the Create button on the next window to create the Azure Function App.
+5. Now, it will validate the details for all the fields, then click on the Create button on the next window to create the Azure Function App.

 The deployment is completed successfully.
 Click on the Go to resource button to see the function app that we have created.

-Now the Azure function App is created successfully.
+Now, the Azure function App is created successfully.

 Here, there are two approaches to create the Azure Function